1965 Liverpool Vickers Viscount crash

 On 20 July 1965 a Vickers Viscount of Cambrian Airways crashed into Thompson & Capper's mothball factory on approach to Liverpool International Airport, after a flight from Ronaldsway Airport, Isle of Man.
 Both crew (Michael Warrington and Peter Kenny) were killed, as well as the only two persons in the factory (June Simpson and Elizabeth Farrell) who were working late.

+The aircraft was returning empty, having operated an additional cargo to the Isle of Man, owing to a nationwide seaman's strike that was taking place at the time.